-The Lower Elementary (Acorns) class is led by Brigid Fox and Janna Carlson.
+The Lower Elementary (Acorns) class is led by Brigid Fox, Janna Carlson, and Morgan Sprinkle.
 The teaching philosophy in this class is organic and open.
 The Montessori methods are used as a foundation when topics are introduced, following our 3-year curriculum and yearly lesson goals.
 The children are able to lead the lessons by their curiosity and interests, and group and individual projects make room for individualization within the bigger lessons.

 A foundation to the Acorn classroom is community.
 Our behaviors and choices are often checked by the question “is this helping the community?”
 Individual strength is developed and celebrated by the interactions with the larger group.

 The Mountain Sun Community School Elementary Curriculum guides students through themes and threads on a 3-year rotation.
 Each year, skills and objectives are taught, discovered, and addressed through lenses which inspire the child to expand on her interests through depth and attention.
 Above all, each child continues to be honored as a unique person.

 Each school year begins with the Great Lessons of the Montessori Curriculum and the Acorns follow the three-year curriculum cycle that is used by the whole school.
 Our academics are referenced through the common core and Montessori learning goals.

 Students have shelf works, daily rhythm and a multi-aged classroom where all subject areas are explored through Montessori materials.
 With work plans and and a quiet work environment, the children practice and develop independence and time management skills.

 Each day starts with centering where one of the students sets an intention for the day (peacefulness, friendship, honesty, etc.).
 Throughout the day we practice mindfulness by being in nature, reading literature, and using other academic resources.
 Periodically, we take opportunities to read, observe, meditate, or journal outside.